-The effectiveness of solar products
+The effectiveness of sunscreens

 We can therefore conclude that applying sunscreen is not sufficient in itself to protect us from the sun in practice.
 Other measures, such as wearing a hat and long sleeves, and avoiding the sun during the hottest hours of the day, should also be part of the sun protection routine.